 In order to characterize a full annual cycle – which will include the important polar night – we will expand our analysis using measurements of cloud and aerosol properties (including bioaerosols) at Zeppelin station on Spitsbergen in 2019 and 2020.
+This work is part of the NASCENT 2019-2020 campaign in Ny-Ålesund (a short report from the field can be found here).
 The measurements have started in June 2019 (see photos below).
 The project also benefits from large and comprehensive dataset of aerosols, clouds and meteorological parameters from the Arctic Ocean 2018 expedition on board the Swedish icebreaker Oden (see project website here).

 - September 2020: Gabriel presents his new results at the European Aerosol Conference 2020 in Aachen, Germany (online conference) “Primary biological particles emitted from Baltic sea water”